-A Student Driver Registration form must be completed along with a copy of driver's license and proof of insurance.
+A Copy of Driver's license and proof of insurance is required

 Students must realize that driving a car to school is a privilege not a right.
 Students will not be allowed to sit in their vehicles and visit after parking on the school lot.
 This applies before school and during the lunch period.
 Students are not to be in any vehicle during the school day without office approval.
-Students will not be permitted to go to their vehicles after they arrive at school.
-The parking lot and all vehicles will be off limits to any student during school hours.

 Students may park their vehicles in the lot designated between the hours of 7:30 am and 2:30 pm.
 Vehicles must be parked appropriately, should be driven safely, and must yield to pedestrians.
-Students caught driving recklessly in the parking lot may be subject to disciplinary action and loss of driving privileges.
+Students caught driving recklessly in the parking lot may be subject to disciplinary action.